Agentic Trader Docs

 Docs responsibility

-This docs site is part of project memory.
+This docs site is part of the contributor-maintained knowledge base, but it should be written for operators first.
 Whenever a durable decision changes, the right follow-up is usually:

 • update the implementation